-- 5.7.1 All REB members, guests and ad hoc advisors sign a Confidentiality of Information and Conflict of Interest Agreement and agree to abide by the REB COI and confidentiality policies; - 5.7.2 REB members sign a Confidentiality of Information and Conflict of Interest Agreement annually, or as determined by the organization; - 5.7.3 The signed Confidentiality of Information and Conflict of Interest Agreement is filed in the REB office; - 5.7.4 The REB minutes will record any COI that are declared on any of the projects under review at the REB meeting, and the decision on the management of the conflict; - 5.7.5 The REB minutes will also record the recusal of an REB member; - 5.7.6 At the time of hire, all REB Office Personnel sign a Confidentiality of Information and Conflict of Interest Agreement as a condition of their employment with the organization agreeing to abide by the COI and confidentiality policies of the organization.
+- 5.7.1 All REB members, guests and ad hoc advisors sign a Confidentiality of Information and Conflict of Interest Agreement and agree to abide by the REB COI and confidentiality policies; - 5.7.2 REB members sign a Confidentiality of Information and Conflict of Interest Agreement annually, or as determined by the organization; - 5.7.3 The signed Confidentiality of Information and Conflict of Interest Agreement is filed in the REB office: - 5.7.4 The REB minutes will record any COI that are declared on any of the projects under review at the REB meeting, and the decision on the management of the conflict: - 5.7.5 The REB minutes will also record the recusal of an REB member; - 5.7.6 At the time of hire, all REB Office Personnel sign a Confidentiality of Information and Conflict of Interest Agreement as a condition of their employment with the organization agreeing to abide by the COI and confidentiality policies of the organization.
 REB Office Personnel must also comply with REB COI SOPs; - 5.7.7 The signed Confidentiality of Information and Conflict of Interest Agreement will be retained; - 5.7.8 The REB management plan for Research COI declarations will be documented in the appropriate research files.
 Any discussion at the REB meeting regarding the COI and the management plan will be documented in the REB meeting minutes.

 SOP Code Effective Date Summary of Changes

-SOP105A.001 01 July 2016 Original version
+SOP105A.001 15-Sept-2014 Original version

-SOP105A.002 01 July 2016 Version 2 - no changes
+SOP105A.002 08-Mar-2016 No revisions needed

+SOP105A.003 08-Oct-2019 No revisions needed

 Title Conflicts of Interest - Researcher

-SOP Code 105B.002
+SOP Code 105B.003

-Effective Date 01-July-2016
+Effective Date Date 08-Oct-2019